FAQ

 Campground: 216 Burnt Point Rd Georgetown, PE C0A 1L0

-We will have limited, first come first serve, seats.
+We will have limited, first come first serve, seats at both the Georgetown and Montague venues.

 Questions about the festival ground?